learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 If a movie studio was to compute each one it's movie's profits sequentially, it would take far more time than if it calculated each movie's profit and combined them in parallel.

-Here is a diagram of what it parallel processing looks like in actions
+Here is a diagram of what parallel processing looks like in action:

 <img src = "./images/parallel_movies_.png">

 So how can we make all these nodes communicate with one another?
 By using a programming paradigm called MapReduce!!

-### Map

 __MapReduce__ is a software framework developed for processing datasets that qualify as "Big Data", in a __distributed and parallel__ processing environment over several computers/nodes connected to each other as part of a __cluster__.
 It is a specific instance of the generalized split-apply-combine technique used to perform different data analyses.

 We will soon look into a simple example that is shown to introduce MapReduce,  __The Word Count Problem__.
 The overall concept of MapReduce is very simple yet very powerful as:

-- Somehow, all data can be mapped to <key:value> pairs.
+- Somehow, all data can be mapped to **key:value** pairs
-- Keys and Values themselves can be of ANY data type.
+- Keys and values themselves can be of ANY data type

 For our example, let's say a national association of zoos wants to determine the total number of species of animals in the country.
 After receiving responses from every zoo in the country, a data scientist in charge of receives a large file that has a different zoo located on each line with the species at that location.

-Here are the first five zoos the data scientist reads over in the data document they receives:
+Here are the first five zoos the data scientist reads over in the data document they receive:

 | Animals              |
 |----------------------|